itsmeipg/mpv-config/README.md

 - Option to change name of default profile.
 -
-- Aspect default profile should be highlighted to what aspect-override was defined in mpv.conf instead of -1.
--
 - Option to add external shaders outside of shader directory to list of inactive shaders.
 -
 - Option to add "Clear" button (with italic/muted enabled) at bottom of shader profiles.